ansible-network/cli_rm_builder/docs/rm_dev_guide.md

 `shared`-
-(Optional) The shared key makes the parsed values available to the rest of the parser entries until matched again.This enables the data/result of the parser to be shared among other parsers for reuse.
+(Optional) The shared key makes the parsed values available to the rest of the parser entries until matched again.
+This enables the data/result of the parser to be shared among other parsers for reuse.

 Example parsers -